nitaybz/homebridge-delay-switch/README.md

 ## Good to know

-* **When manualy turning OFF the switch, the timer will stop and the motion sensor will NOT be triggered.**
+* **When manualy turning OFF the switch, the timer will stop and the sensor(s) will NOT be triggered.**

-* **When the delay switch is getting ON command while it's already ON, the timer will restart and the motion sensor trigger will be delayed.**
+* **When the delay switch receives as ON command while it's already ON, the timer will restart and the sensor triggers will be delayed.**

 _________________________________________